-The posterior parametrization is indicated in fig. \ref{fig:nf_illustration} (c).
+The posterior parametrization is indicated in Fig. \ref{fig:nf_illustration} (c).
 The first encoding part is similar for all experiments.
-A GRU encodes the input data sequentially, the output is aggregated and mapped by a single layer MLP to a hidden dimension that summarizes the data.
-The aggregation is motivated for the case when more than one GRU layer is used.
-We choose a single-layer GRU with hidden dimension $10$ and for the aggregation MLP choose intermediate dimension $15$ and map to a $20$-dimensional hidden dimension for all experiments in the paper.
-This first part has roughly $1000$ parameters.
+A GRU encodes the input data sequentially, the output is aggregated and mapped by a single layer MLP to a representation $h$ that summarizes the data.

-The second step in the posterior is another MLP that maps the hidden dimension to the respective flow parameters.
+The second step in the posterior is another MLP that maps the summary representation $h$ to the respective flow parameters.
 We use two inner layers for this second MLP, and vary its number of dimensions for the various experiments.
-The parameter choices are described in section \ref{appendix:parameter_choices}.
+The parameter choices are described in Section \ref{appendix:parameter_choices}.